rlucas11/gsoep_religion/README.md

 - Run RI-CLPM with observed variables in each state: [riclpm.observed.all.R](riclpm.observed.all.R)
 - Run CLPM with single-variable models in each state: [clpm.single.R](clpm.single.R)
 - Run RI-CLPM with single-variable models in each state: [riclpm.single.R](riclpm.single.R)
+- The [metaAnalysisSetup.R](metaAnalysisSetup.R) script collects the relevant effects for the meta-analysis
+- The [metaAnalysis.R](metaAnalysis.R) script actually runs the meta-analysis and creates plots

 The script [updateAnalyses.R](updateAnalyses.R) will run all of the above code and can be modified to run subsets (e.g., setup plus one or more specific analyses).